jendave/fifth-edition-srd/README.md

 ## How you can help

 Converting the SRD into a universal format that everyone can use will be quick work if everyone takes a chunk.
-Knowledge of the markdown format is preferred but not required.
+Knowledge of the markdown and asciidoc formats is preferred but not required.
 (You get bonus points if you can do pull requests on Github.)
 I'll be happy to help you through any rough spots.

 1. Let me know you want to help by sending me a message at oestii [at] yahoo [dot] com.
 2. Pick one (or more) of the sections above under Status to do and I'll assign it to you as an Issue.